photo session with Ulorin Vex – behind the scenes video

 - When viewing the video clip, I noticed I say “perfect” too often.
 But then, I was photographing Ulorin Vex.

-the other articles about this photo session
+Other articles about this photo session

-- high-key studio lighting / portraits
+- High-key studio lighting / portraits

-- high-key studio lighting / portraits (part 2)
+- High-key studio lighting / portraits (part 2)

 - review: Westcott 7′ Parabolic Umbrella

-- studio photography: low key lighting variations
+- Studio photography: Low-key lighting variations

-equipment used during this photo session
+Photo gear (or equivalents) used during this photo session

-Westcott 7′ Parabolic Umbrella (B&H)
+- Westcott 7′ Parabolic Umbrella

 Amazing video.
 It brings everything to life.
 It is like a moving pull back that shows how you put it all together in your studio location